 - It drove her mad that I didn't come running when she snapped her fingers.

-give someone/something a (good) run for their money
+give someone/thing a (good) run for their money

-- Provide someone or something with challenging competition or opposition.More example sentences
+- Provide someone or something with challenging competition: they’ve given some of the top teams a run for their money this seasonMore example sentences

 - She was the British Ladies Rally Champion for three successive years, from 1976 to 1978 and continues to give the competition a run for their money.